ohira-s/PicoFM_Synth/Doc/UsersManual.md

 ### 16-6.
 SuRs (RT6)

-Release time (INTV unit times) to sweep the envelope to the end level from the sustain level.
+Release time in second to sweep the envelope to the end level from the sustain level.
 Zero means immediately.

 ### 16-7.
 EdLv (RT7)